SOLO-Chain-Devs/Contracts-Tx-Mining/README.md

-# Gas Refund Smart Contract
+# Gas Mining Smart Contract

 A smart contract system designed to reward users with tokens based on their gas usage, creating an incentive mechanism for network participation.

 ## Overview

-The Gas Refund Smart Contract allows users to claim rewards proportional to their gas usage within specific blocks.
+The Gas Mining Smart Contract allows users to claim rewards proportional to their gas usage within specific blocks.
 It features a flexible reward system, epoch-based tracking, and secure claiming mechanism.

 ### Key Features